yiakwy-xpu-ml-framework-team/HPC-2025/2025-7/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang v0.4.8.md

 ## Acknowledgement

-Thanks to Mr Yiwen Wang (yepmanwong@hkgai.org) and Prof Wei Xue (weixue@ust.hk) for the support and suggestion for this article, and to Andy Guo (guozhenhua@hkgai.org) for user side tests, Yu Jiepu (yujiepu@hkgai.org) for deployment to verify effectiveness of MTP, and to Yi Chao (chao.yi@hkgai.org) for arrangement of resources.
+Thanks to Mr Yiwen Wang (yepmanwong@hkgai.org) and Prof Wei Xue (weixue@ust.hk) for the support and suggestion for this article, and to Andy Guo (guozhenhua@hkgai.org) for user side tests, Yu Jiepu (yujiepu@hkgai.org) for deployment to verify effectiveness of MTP and P3x3D4, and to Yi Chao (chao.yi@hkgai.org) for help of arrangement of resources.

 ## Appendix